KidSysco/jquery-ui-month-picker/README.md

 <h1>The jQuery UI Month Picker Plugin</h1>
-<p>The jQuery UI Month Picker Plugin was designed to allow users to choose only a month and year when only that input is required.
+<p>The jQuery UI Month Picker Plugin is designed to allow user input for only a month and year when only that input is
+required.
 Clicking on the year, allows the user to jump ahead or back 5 years at a time.
-Clicking anywhere on the page, except on the month picker menu itself, will cause the month picker to hide.</p>
+Clicking anywhere on the page, except on the month picker menu itself, will cause the month picker to hide.
+The Month Picker has lots of options for date validation, setting the start year, using an icon button, input masking and more.</p>

 -See a demo with unit tests running on jsFiddle at...
 -http://jsfiddle.net/kidsysco/JeZap/